When you’re just beginning the Evolve180 weight loss method, it’s easy to make mistakes that jeopardize your progress.

 It’s a myth that you can eat as much fat as you want.
 How much fat you can eat is very personal.
 It depends on how efficient or sluggish your metabolism is, how “fat adapted” you are, and what your body chemistry looks like at any given point on your weight-loss journey.
 Most people who try the Evolve180 weight loss method and think it doesn’t work for them were eating too much fat or too much protein — or both.

 Mistake #3 Seeing your carbohydrate allowance as a goal

 Mistake #4 Not eating enough leafy green vegetables

 Leafy green vegetables play an important role in digestion.
 They provide a ton of nutrients to fuel your body.
 You’ll be amazed at the difference these types of vegetables can make.
 An easy way to eat enough is to incorporate spinach, kale, and kohlrabi into your shakes and salads.

 Mistake #5 Replacing food products you love with low-carb-friendly substitutes

-There are a lot of keto-friendly substitute products out there, and a lot of them are really similar to the “real thing.”
-However, replacing cheesecake with keto-cheesecake, for example, can actually trigger your craving for more.
-Keto-friendly substitutions perpetuate old eating habits — and keep you stuck in a cycle of dependence.
-Most successful keto dieters avoid artificially sweetened foods and keep snacking to a minimum.
+There are a lot of low-carb substitute products out there, and a lot of them are really similar to the “real thing.”
+However, replacing cheesecake with low-carb-cheesecake, for example, can actually trigger your craving for more.
+Low-carb substitutions perpetuate old eating habits — and keep you stuck in a cycle of dependence.
+Most successful dieters avoid artificially sweetened foods and keep snacking to a minimum.
 They change their relationship with food forever.

 Mistake #6 Eating too often